benchristel/benchristel.github.io/_posts/2016-12-31-how-to-write-a-while-loop-in-a-functional-language.md

 ---
 layout: post
-title: How to Write a While Loop in a Functional Language
+title: How to write a while loop in a functional language
 ---

 # How to write a while loop in a functional language